USEPA/CMAQ/DOCS/Release_Notes/CMAQ_FAQ.md

 <a id=diff_v521_v53></a>
 ## What differences should I expect in my model results with v5.3 compared to v5.2.1?
-The following summary is based off of our incremental testing of the science updates in CMAQv5.3 using v5.3 and v5.2.1 annual 2016 simulations over the CONUS (12km horizontal grid resolution, 35 vertical layers, cb6r3_ae7_aq chemical mechanism).
+The following summary is based on our incremental testing of the science updates in CMAQv5.3 using v5.3 and v5.2.1 annual 2016 simulations over the CONUS (12km horizontal grid resolution, 35 vertical layers, cb6r3_ae7_aq chemical mechanism).
 ### Ozone
 * Large increase in wintertime O<sub>3</sub> due to reduced deposition to snow in M3Dry.
 As expected, primarily affects northern latitudes with snow cover.
 Increases in O<sub>3</sub> in winter in 2016 over the CONUS range from 1-2 ppbV as far south as VA, TN, MO, KS, and CO to 10+ ppbV over ND, SD, WI, MN and central Canada.
 * Outside of winter, O<sub>3</sub> generally decreases across the CONUS primarily due to updates to the PX-LSM vegetation fraction and LAI, with significantly reduced vegetation fraction which in turn reduces O<sub>3</sub> dry deposition and increases O<sub>3</sub> ambient mixing ratios.
 Additional chemistry updates in the model had a small impact on O<sub>3</sub>.
 Decreases generally range between 1-6 ppbV, with the largest decrease in the western US, and similar magnitudes across spring, summer and fall.